mathewgomas-alfred/mathewgomas.io/contributors_manual/krita_manual_readme.rst

         git pull upstream master

 #.
-Make sure you create a new branch for your changes and make sure you branched from the correct branch: ``master`` in case if your changes only contain typo fixes, ``draft`` in all other cases.
+Make sure you create a new branch for your changes, since september 2019, all changes should be branched from ``master``.

     .. code-block:: bash

-        # if your changes need to go to master
         git checkout master
-        # if your changes need to go to draft
-        git checkout draft

         # and then:
         git checkout -b "<username>/<description of the new feature>"